AldebaranL/CTCResources/README_ZH.md

 **Multi-Class Grammatical Error Detection for Correction: A Tale of Two Systems**.
 EMNLP 2021.
 Zheng Yuan, Shiva Taslimipoor, Christopher Davis and Christopher Bryant.

+**Is this the end of the gold standard?
+A straightforward reference-less grammatical error correction metric**EMNLP 2021.

+**Beyond Grammatical Error Correction: Improving L1-influenced research writing in English using pre-trained encoder-decoder models**EMNLP 2021.

+**Grammatical Error Correction with Contrastive Learning in Low Error Density Domains**EMNLP 2021.

 > ### 2020